 \subsubsection{LSTM model}

-The combination of CNN and LSTM have been proved effective for the image caption work \cite{tan2019phrase}.
-The CNN can be used to extract the features of the input image to feed into the LSTM network flow together with the sequence to be processed.
-In this project, we use a pretrained model in the static case to process the input geometry to get the features, which can embody the heterogeneous distribution of the material.
-The pretrained model used here is the ResNetUNet model trained in the static case, which has been proved effective for the feature extraction.
-Then, we add a linear layer for enhancing expressivity of the model, and processing the features further to enter the LSTM network.
-The linear layer has the architecture of \texttt{in\_features=1250}, and \texttt{out\_feature=40}.
+The combination of CNN and LSTM has been proven effective for image captioning \cite{tan2019phrase}.
+The CNN can be used to extract the features of the input image, which are fed into the LSTM network flow together with the sequence to be processed.
+In this project, we use a model pretrained on the static case to process the input geometry and obtain the features, which can embody the heterogeneous distribution of the material.
+The pretrained model used here is the ResNetUNet model trained on the static case, which has been proven effective for feature extraction.
+Then, we add a linear layer to enhance the expressivity of the model and to further process the features before they enter the LSTM network.
+The linear layer has the architecture of \texttt{in\_features=1250} and \texttt{out\_features=40}.

-For LSTM model, we use five steps of data points as the input to predict the next single step.
-Since the dimension of the sequence is 40, the number of points sampled on the ground surface, thus, we use the input size of the sequence as 40.
-The \texttt{LSTMCell} model, which includes input modulation gate, input gate, forget gate and output gate \cite{braun2018lstm}, in Pytorch is adopted, and it is initialized by setting the input size as 40, and the hidden size as 4.
+For the LSTM model, we use five steps of data points as the input to predict the next single step.
+Since the dimension of the sequence is 40, the number of points sampled on the ground surface, we set the input size of the sequence to 40.
+We adopt the \texttt{LSTMCell} model in PyTorch, which includes an input modulation gate, an input gate, a forget gate, and an output gate \cite{braun2018lstm}; it is initialized by setting the input size to 40 and the hidden size to 4.
 We stack four \texttt{LSTMCell}s to construct the model.
 The main architecture is depicted in Fig. \ref{fig:cnn-lstm}.
-The loss function used in this model is MSE, which is the same as the Eq. \ref{equ:mse}.
-Also, we use both MSE and MAE as the metrics to evaluate the model.
+The loss function used in this model is the MSE, the same as in Eq. \ref{equ:mse}.
+We also use both the MSE and the MAE as the metrics to evaluate the model.

-The architecture of this model is inspired by the image caption model of LSTM \cite{soh2016learning}.
-The difference lies in that we use the continuous value of the displacement as the data, rather than the \texttt{softmax} classification of the word embedding.
-Thus, the loss function for the two tasks is also distinct.
-Based on the accuracy requirements from the industry, the dimensions of the sequence data in our engineering application are approximately the same as the dimensions of words in natural language processing.
-The similarity in the two models provides the confidence to build the machine learning model based on the image caption model in NLP.
+The architecture of this model is inspired by the LSTM image captioning model \cite{soh2016learning}.
+The difference lies in that we use the continuous values of the displacement as the data, rather than the \texttt{softmax} classification of the word embeddings.
+Thus, the loss functions for the two tasks are also distinct.
+Based on the accuracy requirements from industry, the dimensions of the sequence data in our engineering application are approximately the same as the dimensions of words in natural language processing.
+The similarity between the two models gives us the confidence to build our machine learning model based on the image captioning model in NLP.